 If you or a loved one have had a life insurance claim denied because an insurance company claims that there was a misrepresentation on the insurance application, you may be still be entitled to receive those benefits as the named beneficiary.
+You need an experienced attorney in Louisiana.

 In Louisiana, a life insurance company can contest the validity of a life insurance policy if the named insured dies within two years.
 This is referred to as the policy’s “contestability period”.
 Often, a life insurance company will deny a claim citing that an insured made a misrepresentation on his or her insurance application.
 However, not every misrepresentation or a mere mistake made by a person who fills out an application for life insurance is just grounds for a life insurance company to deny a claim.